R Code structure

 To run the workflow:

-1. Open the workflow page on GitHub.
+1. Open the workflow pagearrow-up-right on GitHub.

 2. Click Run workflow.